cupy/cupy/docs/source/contribution.rst

   See `ccache <https://ccache.samba.org/>`_ for details.

-  If you want to use ccache for nvcc, please install ccache v3.3 and later.
+  If you want to use ccache for nvcc, please install ccache v3.3 or later.
   And, please set environment variable `NVCC=/path/to/nvcc_with_ccache`.

 Once the Cython modules are built, you can run unit tests simply by running ``nosetests`` command at the repository root::